 Since then, Setapp included dozens of other amazing Mac apps without raising the subscription price.
 So, all in all, it’s a fantastic deal that I recommend!

-As a freelance writer, I managed to save a lot thanks to Setapp because it includes expensive writing apps like ProWritingAid and Ulysses.
+As a freelance writer who dabbles in design and makes an occasional video, I managed to save a lot thanks to Setapp because it includes expensive writing apps like ProWritingAid and Ulysses.
 These two apps alone would have cost me a fortune, not to mention all the other cool apps I get through Setapp.